7 Best Neighborhoods in Federal Way, Washington

 Madrona is primarily a residential neighborhood with most homes built between 1980 and 2000.
 Like the Alderbook neighborhood above, the home styles are typical of that era, with modern farmhouses and craftsmans, some ranches, tri-levels, and contemporary designs.
 The current year has seen a 21.5% increase in value over the previous year.

 The neighborhood has one school—Sherwood Forest Elementary as well as two churches – Northwest Church and Christ the King Bible Fellowship.
 Madrona is lucky enough to have the BPA Trail running north to south through the entire neighborhood, which provides residents with a great 3/4 mile path for walking and biking.
 The main shopping area is in the southwest corner and has just a few businesses including a meat market, automotive shop, and storage facility.
 Across the street, you can find the Northshore Village.

 Laurelwood is in the northern part of Federal Way and has homes built primarily in the 1960s and 70s with styles consisting of ranch, cottage, and split-level.

 Steel Lake Neighborhood

 Steel Lake is a neighborhood just north of downtown Federal Way and is anchored by its namesake, Steel Lake.
-Homes here older (built in the 1960s) and on average cost less than other neighborhoods.
+Homes here are older (built in the 1960s) and on average cost less than other neighborhoods.